-The City of Aspen Environmental Health and Sustainability Department has created this guide to explain the health risks of radon and why it is important for every home in Aspen to be tested.
-In this guide, you will learn,
+This guide is presented to you by Garfield County, Pitkin County and the City of Aspen.
+This guide explains the health risks of radon, and why it is important for every home to be tested.
+In this guide, you will learn: